iterative/vscode-dvc/CONTRIBUTING.md

 - Run `yarn setup:venv` from the monorepo root to automatically setup the Python virtual environment in the demo project

+- Once the environment has been setup you should navigate into the demo folder activate the virtual environment and run `dvc pull`.

 - In order to run experiments in our demo project we require the Python virtual environment to be loaded.